Robust Frequent Directions with Application in Online Learning: Robust Frequent Directions

 Recall that in the streaming case, our goal is to approximate the concentration of historical approximation and current data at the $t$-th round.
 The following theorem shows that the update of RFD is optimal with respect to the spectral norm for each step. \begin{thm} Based on the updates in Algorithm \ref{alg:RFD}, we have

-\end{thm} Theorem \ref{thm:optRFD} explains RFD from a optimization viewpoint.
-It shows that each step of RFD is an optimal low-rank approximation.
-Based on this theorem, the update of the standard FD corresponds $\{(\B, \alpha); (\B^\ut, 0)\}$, which is not the optimal solution of (\ref{prob:RFD}).
+\end{thm} Theorem \ref{thm:optRFD} explains RFD from an optimization viewpoint.
+It shows that each step of RFD is optimal for current information.
+Based on this theorem, the update of the standard FD corresponds $(\B, \alpha)= (\B^\ut, 0)$, which is not the optimal solution of (\ref{prob:RFD}).
 Intuitively, the regularization term of RFD compensates each direction for the over reduction from the shrinkage operation of FD.
-Theorem \ref{thm:optRFD} also implies RFD is an online extension to the method of Theorem \ref{thm:specMRA}.
+Theorem \ref{thm:optRFD} also implies RFD is an online extension to the approximation of Theorem \ref{thm:specMRA}.
 We can prove Theorem \ref{thm:optRFD} by using Theorem \ref{thm:specMRA} with $\M = (\hB^\utm)^\top\hB^\utm+\alpha^\utm\I_d$.
-We defer the details to Appendix C.
+We defer the details to Appendix \ref{appendix:optRFD}.

-RFD also enjoys a tighter approximation error than FD as the following theorem shown. \begin{thm} For any $k<m$ and using the notation of Algorithm \ref{alg:RFD}, we have
+RFD also enjoys a tighter approximation error than FD as the following theorem shows. \begin{thm} For any $k<m$ and using the notation of Algorithm \ref{alg:RFD}, we have

-where $\A_k$ is the best rank-k approximation to $\A$ in both the Frobenius and spectral norms. \end{thm} The right-hand side of inequality (\ref{bound:RFD}) is the half of the one in (\ref{bound:FD}), which means RFD reduces the approximation error significantly with only one extra scalar.
+where $[\A]_k$ is the best rank-k approximation to $\A$ in both the Frobenius and spectral norms. \end{thm} The right-hand side of inequality (\ref{bound:RFD}) is the half of the one in (\ref{bound:FD}), which means RFD reduces the approximation error significantly with only one extra scalar.